dkelly255/PP4-Fantasy-Football-Centre/USER EXPERIENCE.md

 - View a list of the site's articles so that I can select one to read
 - View an organised list of artciles so that I can select which article I wish to view
 - Open an article so that I can read the full content
-- Add my own comments to articles so that I can join in the discussion on current fantasy football hot topics and issues
+- Add my own comments to articles so that I can join in the discussion on current Django hot topics and issues

 ### **As a site administrator I can:**
 - Have full CRUD (Create, Read, Update, Delete) abilities so that I can manage the content of the website